waf/CSharpRepl/README.md

 - Automatic formatting of typed input
 - Nuget package installation
 - Reference local assemblies, solutions, and projects
+- Dump and explore objects with syntax highlighting and rich Spectre.Console formatting
+- OpenAI integration (bring your own API key)
 - Navigate to source via Source Link
 - IL disassembly (both Debug and Release mode)
 - Fast and flicker-free rendering.
 A "diff" algorithm is used to only render what's changed.

 ## Installation

-C# REPL is a .NET 7 global tool, and runs on Windows 10, Mac OS, and Linux.
+C# REPL is a .NET 7 global tool, and runs on Windows, Mac OS, and Linux.
 It can be installed via:

 ```console
 dotnet tool install -g csharprepl